SixArm/sixarm_unix_shell_scripts/README_STYLE_GUIDE.md

     set -euf -o pipefail

+### Help

+Example help function that uses a heredoc:

+    help(){
+    cat << EOF
+    ... help text here ...
+    EOF
+    }

 ### General purpose functions

-Our scripts may use general purpose functions:
+Our scripts may use these general purpose functions:

   * `out()` is for output messages; it prints to STDOUT.
   * `err()` is for error messages; it prints to STDERR.